abusarke/simple-interest-calculator/README.md

-Simple Interest Calculator
+# Simple Interest Calculator
-A simple bash script to calculate interest.
+This is a simple bash script to calculate interest based on principal, rate, and time.